The Potential of Business AI: Engineering Best Practices

 The healthcare sector also benefits significantly from AI and IoT convergence.
 Wearable IoT devices can monitor patient health metrics in real-time, and AI can analyze this data to provide insights, predict health events, or even suggest interventions.
 This synergy not only improves patient outcomes but also enhances the efficiency of healthcare providers.

 For further reading on how AI and IoT are being integrated across different sectors, you can visit IoT Agenda from TechTarget, which provides insights and examples of IoT applications.
-Additionally, explore more about the impact of this convergence in the articles 22 Tech Trends Shaping 2024 and The 4th Industrial Revolution: What You Need to Know.
+Additionally, explore more about the impact of this convergence in the articles 22 Tech Trends Shaping 2024.

 8.2.
 Advancements in AI Algorithms